tomtom-international/tomtom-navigation-ios-examples/TomTom SDK Examples/Examples/UseCase/README.md

 The offline map example shows how to use offline maps using the TomTom Navigation SDK for iOS.

-Upon receiving the offline maps data from TomTom, it is necessary to copy the offline maps directory into the project's root folder and name it "Map" following the directory structure provided below.
+Upon receiving the offline maps data and the map license from TomTom, it is necessary to copy the offline maps directory into the project's root folder and name it "Map" following the directory structure provided below and change the map license in the `Keys.swift` file.

 - Map
     - DATA